Discover the best areas to stay in Lisbon for first timers, couples and young families. And once you've done that, check out our Lisbon food guide.

 The Best Areas to Stay in Lisbon

-Like all major cities, Lisbon is a patchwork of different neighbourhoods, all interconnected to make up a rich tapestry, but each offering its own unique charms and attractions.
+Like all major cities, Lisbon is a patchwork of neighbourhoods, all interconnected to make up a rich tapestry, but each offering its own unique charms and attractions.
 In this guide, we’ve picked out six of the best districts to stay in Lisbon, outlining the best of what each has to offer the would-be visitor.

 Something to be sure of when visiting any city is to always have great travel insurance from a reputable brand such as Avanti Travel Insurance click here to find out more.